 - urxvt is a terminal emulator for the X Window system based on rxvt version 2.7.11 CVS and aterm.
 It's licensed under GPLv2.

 - xfce4-terminal, like GNOME terminal, is based on the Vte terminal widget library and is licensed under GPLv2.

 - PuTTY is an xterm terminal emulator built into an SSH and telnet implementation for Windows and Unix platforms.
 It is released under the MIT license.

 - st aims to be a very lightweight terminal emulator.
 It's licensed under the MIT/X Consortium license.

 - LXterminal is the standard terminal for the Lightweight X11 Desktop Environment (LXDE) desktop environment.
 It is GPLv2 licensed.

 - Sakura is a GTK and VTE-based terminal emulator with few dependencies.
 It's licensed under GPLv2.

 Each of these terminal emulators comes with its own set of features and selling points.
 Which one is your favorite?
 Take our poll at the top of this article, or let us know in the comments below if your preference didn't make the cut.

 Editor's note: This article was originally published in November 2015.
-It has been updated in October 2017 to include several additional options that you might want to consider trying out.
+It has been updated in October 2017 and March 2021 to include several additional options that you might want to consider trying out.

 Are you interested in reading more articles like this?
 Sign up for our weekly email newsletter.